 The body of the Signals is IP66 rated, which means it’s splashproof and can handle a sudden rainstorm without any additional measures to waterproof it.
 One side of the Signals has four probe ports, each labeled 1 through 4.
 The same side has a USB-C port, which is used to charge the built-in rechargeable battery.

 Speaking of labeled probe ports, the Signals also comes with four pairs of colored high-temp silicone rings that allow you to match the probe you’re inserting into your food with the coordinating probe port.

 The accuracy of the Signals probes is +/- 1.8F up to 248F, +/- 3.6F from 248F to 392F, and +/- 5.4F from 392F up to 572F.
 572F is the maximum temperature that can be read on the Signals.

 The free Thermoworks BBQ app allows you to easily label your channels, receive alerts, view graphs displaying the temperature data of your cook, and much more.
 The app will also save the data from your last 10 cooks in the cloud, allowing you to review them and learn from them.

 While Thermoworks’ app is fully featured, the user interface could use some work, though I understand Thermoworks isn’t a software company.

 I used the Signals for a long brisket smoke a couple of weeks ago and found it to be really helpful to keep track of the temperature of the meat as well as the air temperature inside the pit.
 What the air temperature probe allows you to do is measure the actual temperature inside your pit at the exact location of your food.
 Most pellet grills will tell you the temperature inside your pit, but the built-in probe is never at the same level as the cooking surface, so the temperature difference could be significant.

-What Needs Improvement: App user interface could use some polish; Battery life could be an issue.
+What Needs Improvement: The app user interface could use some polish; The battery life could be an issue